 The weirdest places bands have played gigs

-Live music is on its way back - but what are the weirdest places your favourite artists have put on a show?
+It's gearing up to be a great summer of music in 2023 - but where are the weirdest places your favourite artists have put on a show?

 Venues are soooo last year.
 Here's our list of some of the strangest places bands have performed.